-Sales Summit: Distinguishing Best in Class Organizations from the Competition
+Sales Summit: Distinguishing Best in Class Organisations from the Competition

 The Best Strategy to Increase Sales?
-Become a Best-in-Class Organization
+Become a Best-in-Class Organisation

-Barry Trailer, Managing Partner and Research Fellow, and Joe Galvin, Chief Research Officer at CSO Insights share key findings from their research into the behaviors and characteristics of successful sales organizations.
+Barry Trailer, Managing Partner and Research Fellow, and Joe Galvin, Chief Research Officer at CSO Insights share key findings from their research into the behaviours and characteristics of successful sales organisations.
 They offer more than just strategies to improve sales, they cite data and sales strategy examples.

-Best-in-class sales teams outperform their competitors by an average of 23 percent across several key behavioral data points, according to Galvin.
-CSO research shows measurable metrics, sales expertise, as well as refining relationships and processes drive best-in-class organizations to achieve higher sales.
+Best-in-class sales teams outperform their competitors by an average of 23 percent across several key behavioural data points, according to Galvin.
+CSO research shows measurable metrics, sales expertise, as well as refining relationships and processes drive best-in-class organisations to achieve higher sales.

 Measurable Metrics Define Excellence